idris-maps/deno-utils/server-cli/readme.md

 `server-cli init <DIR>`

-DIR is optional if not defined the server will be created in the current directory
+DIR is optional, if not defined the server will be created in the current directory

 ### generate a route